Llama-Logic/TS4-Modders-Reference/src/content/docs/about/github-and-writing-tutorial.md

 Press CTRL and click on the link.
 On your browser, you'll see a replica of this website... but in your computer!
 Isn't that fun?
 You can keep that tab open and it'll automatically refresh each time you make a change.

-If everything is working, and just to be safe, please go back to Visual Studio Code, click on the console and press "CTRL + C" to exit the development site.
+If everything is working, and just to be safe, please go back to Visual Studio Code, click on the console and press "CTRL + C" to exit the development version of the site.
 Then run "npm run build" and "npm run preview" to do another test.
 Again, just to be safe!

 Is it working?
 Great!
 Keep reading for instructions on how to make the pull request.